itsmelaxman/itsmelaxman/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on [Dainiki Khabar](https://www.dainikhabar.com)
+- 🔭 I’m currently working on [E-Digital Nepal](https://www.github.com/edigitalnepal)
 - 🌱 I’m currently learning **Full Stack Development**
 - 👯 I’m looking to collaborate on **OpenSource Projects**
 - 👨‍💻 All of my projects are available at **[Github as well as in My Portfolio](https://magaratilaxman.com.np)**